COVID-19 recession: Australia

 In August 2020, national unemployment peaked at 7.5%, falling to 5.6% by April 2021.
 In December 2020, it was announced Australia had pulled out of recession after experiencing a 3.3% growth in GDP in the September quarter.
-Treasurer Frydenberg however stated the effects of the recession has had lasting impacts and the recovery is far from over.
-Australia is set to avoid an economic depression as once forecast earlier in the year, though GDP is still likely to have experienced a contraction from 2019 figures.
+Treasurer Frydenberg stated the effects of the recession had lasting impacts and recovery was far from over.
+Australia was set to avoid an economic depression as once forecast earlier that year, though GDP was still likely to have experienced a contraction from 2019 figures.

 Bangladesh

+Bangladesh is one of the few countries who had a generally positive gdp growth during the pandemic.
 The Bangladeshi economy is heavily dependent on the garment industry and remittances from migrant workers.
 The garment industry has been heavily affected, having already been contracting in 2019.
-Remittances in turn are expected to fall 22 percent.
+Remittances in turn expected to fall 22 percent.